dwyl/learn-elixir/codecov_example/README.md

 Now let's follow the on screen instructions and `cd` into the directory.

-Something I personally think is pretty cool is that this app will already have a function and a tests for that function.
+Something I personally think is pretty cool is that this app will already have a function and a test for that function.
 We can run the tests with `mix test` (as our terminal said above)...

 ```sh